Add apps to Microsoft Intune

 - Some apps or items that you assign might depend on built-in iOS/iPadOS apps.
 For example, if you assign a book in the iOS/iPadOS store, the iBooks app must be present on the device.
 If you have removed the iBooks built-in app, you cannot use Intune to reinstate it.

-If you change the name of the app through the Intune azure portal after you have deployed and installed the app, the app will no longer be able to be targeted using commands.
+If you change the name of the app through Intune after you have deployed and installed the app, the app will no longer be able to be targeted using commands.

 Cloud storage space